369geofreeman/golang_tutorials/cheatsheet.md

 ```

 - Append
-Wen we append to a slice we do like below
+When we append to a slice we do like below
 ```
 func main() {
     myTutors := []string{"Kirsty", "Mishell", "Jose", "Neil"}